pedrolcl/barcelona-trees/README.md

   - Species: [Wikispecies](https://species.wikimedia.org/wiki/Main_Page)
   - Commons: [Wikimedia Commons](https://commons.wikimedia.org/wiki/)

-## acknowledgement
+## acknowledgment

 The first inspiration to make this program was the work of Juanjo Vidal [Arbrat viari de la ciutat de Barcelona](https://jjvidalmac.carto.com/viz/c3c54164-7fcf-11e4-b04f-0e853d047bba/public_map) using one the datasets from Open Data BCN.

 ## credits

 Copyright © 2019 Pedro López-Cabanillas.
-These programm come with ABSOLUTELY NO WARRANTY.
+These program come with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.

 This application contains data provided by the Barcelona's city council: [Open Data BCN](https://opendata-ajuntament.barcelona.cat/en/) using the datasets **Zone trees of the city of Barcelona** and **Street trees of the city of Barcelona**  under the therms of the Creative Commons Attribution 4.0 International [(CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.